apacheli/community-docs/src/using_an_outgoing_webhook.md

 The final part of the test is acknowledging the ping interaction.
 You will only receive this type of interaction when you submit a new interactions endpoint URL.
 You can determine the type of the interaction by inspecting the `type` field.
-If the type matches `1`, you will know that it is the ping interaction.
+If the type matches `1`, then you will know that it is the ping interaction.
 You must respond with status `200 OK` and a `Content-Type` of `application/json`.

 ```https